 The rate at which objects are created heavily influences the CPU utilization.
 If inefficient data structures or code are used, then more objects will be generated to process the same number of transactions.
 A high object creation rate translates to frequent Garbage Collection (GC).
 Frequent GC translates to increased CPU consumption.

 3. Garbage Collection Throughput

 Throughput is basically the amount of time your application spends in processing customer transactions vs amount of time it spends in doing garbage collection activities.
 One should target for high throughput (i.e. application should spend more time in processing customer transactions and very less time in garbage collection activities)

 4. Memory consumption by each generation

 In JVM (Java Virtual Machine), ART (Android Runtime), and other platforms, memory is divided into few internal regions.
 You need to know what is the allocated size, peak utilization size of each region are.
-Under allocation of internal memory regions, will degrade the performance of the application.
-Over allocation will increase the bill from your hosting provider?.
+Under the allocation of internal memory regions, will degrade the performance of the application.
+Over-allocation will increase the bill from your hosting provider?.

 How to source memory related micro metrics?

 All the memory related micro metrics can be captured from the Garbage Collection logs.
 Here are instructions on how to turn ON the Garbage collection logs.
 You can use free online GC log analyzer tool like GCeasy.io, which will report all of the above memory related micro metrics in a visual/graphical format.